What is a Cheap Spanish Property ?

-The truth is, even taking current market conditions in to account, you get what you pay for in Spain.
+The truth is, even taking current market conditions in to account, In Spain, you get what you pay for.

 Spanish banks and building societies are often prime sources of cheap Spanish properties as they repossess them to pay off the outstanding debt.

 While there are genuine Spanish property bargains available in this way, most are never advertised or made available to the general public.

 Some Spanish banks admit that the best properties are first made available to their own employees and, by extension, their friends and family.
 Given that the largest Spanish bank, Banco Santander, employs over 130,000 people worldwide, it’s easy to see how the most attractive and cheapest Spanish properties are snapped-up by a network of hundreds of thousands of people ‘in the know’ – long before the left-overs are made available to the general public.